 Dry Bag

-If I could go back in time and redo my Galapagos packing list I would have 100% thrown a dry bag in.
-I didn’t think about it before we got to Ecuador, but once we boarded the ship I realized how nice it would have been to stick my valuables and electronics in a dry bag while on the dingy between islands.
-You’re surrounded by water at almost all times and a dry bag will definitely help you protect your valuables especially when traveling between islands.
+If I could return and redo my Galapagos packing list, I would have 100% thrown a dry bag in.
+I didn’t think about it before we got to Ecuador, but once we boarded the ship, I realized how nice it would have been to stick my valuables and electronics in a dry bag while on the dingy between islands.
+You’re surrounded by water almost always, and a dry bag will help you protect your valuables, especially when traveling between islands.

 Small Backpack

-Since your main home while in the Galapagos will most likely be on a ship or on Santa Cruz island you will be packing up every day to explore from your base.
-A backpack to throw all your necessities in is also an essential item for the Galapagos.
+Since your main home while in the Galapagos will most likely be on a ship or Santa Cruz island, you will be packing up every day to explore from your base.
+A backpack to throw all your necessities in is also essential for the Galapagos.
 Here’s a review of all of our favorites.

 Galapagos Packing List Accessories